ktoso/scala-types-of-types/_includes/all.md

 Any
 ```

 This is different than the case with a String object in one of the branches.
-Let's look into the types in detail here, as `Null` is a bit less "extents everything" than `Nothing`.
+Let's look into the types in detail here, as `Null` is a bit less "extends everything" than `Nothing`.
 Let's see what `Int` extends in detail, by using `:type` again on it:

 ```
 scala> :type -v 12